 We’re convinced you can find a way to balance the fun of this holiday without all the frightful waste and overindulgence.

-Our little guy still has stars in his eyes when he sees the giant black cat down the street.
+Our little guy still has stars in his eyes when he sees the giant inflatable black cat down the street.
 So I try to explain… “Yeah, they are cool and scary!
 But you know why they just stay in a heap on the yard most of the day?
-Because to keep them inflated, they have to run an electric pump all the time, and that wastes a lot of power and isn’t good for the earth.”
+Because to keep them inflated, they have to run an electric pump all the time, and that wastes a lot of electricity.”

 Out of curiosity, we asked our readers what they think of inflatable lawn decorations for Halloween.
 A few answers were…

 “Wastes electricity.
 And all that PVC that goes to the landfill after a couple of years!” ~ Elizabeth P.

 “I like them.
 Being cynical and unpleasant about something that many people enjoy is nasty, and the world doesn’t need more of that.” ~ Celeste K.